asadadnan11/fx-overlay-optimization-engine/README.md

 - **Risk Management**: Building comprehensive stress testing and risk measurement frameworks
 - **Data Visualization**: Creating charts that actually communicate insights clearly
 - **Strategic Thinking**: Translating complex quantitative results into actionable insights

+**Some technical things I learned the hard way**:
+- **GARCH(1,1) models** are way more finicky than textbooks suggest - convergence issues everywhere
+- **Pandas date handling** with different time zones is a nightmare for FX data
+- **Matplotlib subplot positioning** took forever to get right for the 8-chart layout
+- **Numpy random seeds** need to be set differently for each currency or you get identical paths

 **The Bottom Line**: I can build sophisticated financial models, but more importantly, I can explain what they mean and why they matter.